NextCenturyCorporation/MCS/scene_generator/image_generator/README.md

 ## Usage

-1. Copy the `materials.py` file from the scene_generator (parent) folder into the image_generator (this) folder.
+1. If needed, copy the latest version of the `materials.py` file from the scene_generator (parent) folder into the image_generator (this) folder.

-2. Add new objects to the `simplified_objects.py` file.
+2. If needed, add new objects to the `simplified_objects.py` file.

-3. Run the image generator (it will pause for a bit after the final scene to create the output `images.pg` file):
+3. Run the image generator (it will pause for a bit after the final scene to create the output `images.py` file):

 ```
 python image_generator.py <unity_app_file_path>